Garbaz/ReTI-emulation/README.md

 At the end of a line, after the instruction *and comment*, a `;` followed by another instruction can be added.
 This instruction will be executed after the line it is on, but, importantly, *does not count as an instruction for the program counter/jumps*.
-This way it is possible to add instructions for the purpose of debugging, which do not require readjusting the parameters of `JUMP` instructions.
+This way it is possible to add instructions for debugging, without requiring adjustment of the parameters of `JUMP` instructions.
-While any instruction can be inserted like that, the intended purpose is to add `_PRINT` instructions for easier debugging.

 **Example:**
 ```